 set JAVA_HOME=C:\Program Files\Java\jdk1.8.0_65

 jdk1.8.0_65 with your installed JDK or JRE version.

 You can also download the sgadmin standalone version.
 It comes with all dependencies included, so you can use it on any machine you want, provided Java is installed.

-You can find all versions on Maven Central.
+You can find all versions on our version matrix.

 Print all command line options

 To print all available command line options, execute sgadmin without any command line switches:

 In order to use sgadmin for pushing configuration changes to Search Guard, you need to provide your admin certificate to the tool.

 If you use the certificates generated by the demo installation script, cd in the

 <ES installation directory>/plugins/search-guard-7/tools/ and execute: